SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 Profiles

 By default, Cloud SOAR comes pre-loaded with Administrator and Read Only profiles.
-To create a new profile, click the "+" symbol in the top left corner of the screen.
+To create a new profile, click the **+** symbol in the top left corner of the screen.

 A new configuration box containing all available permissions within the Cloud SOAR platform are displayed.
 These permissions are as follows:

 - **Incident** refer to the **Main Menu** modules highlighted previously.
 Configuring these permissions will determine what access a user has to different areas of the Incident section

-- **Settings** refer to the "Settings" module located in the Global Functions menu.
-    Configuring these permissions will determine what
-    modules under Settings the user can view/modify
+- **Settings** refer to the **Settings** module located in the Global Functions menu.
+Configuring these permissions will determine what modules under Settings the user can view/modify
 - **Search and Reporting** refer to the Home section located in the Main Menu.
 - **Automation** refers to the Automation Section in the settings menu.
 Configuring these permissions will determine for example what integrations can be viewed or modified
 - **Entities** refers to the Entities section located in the Global Functions menu.
-    Configuring these permissions will determine what the user can view/modify within the entitie module.
+    Configuring these permissions will determine what the user can view/modify within the entities module.

 Groups

-Once general and incident profiles have been created, administrators can add these profiles to their appropriate **Groups.** Navigate to **User Management** and select **Groups.**
+Once general and incident profiles have been created, administrators can add these profiles to their appropriate **Groups**.
+Navigate to **User Management** and select **Groups**.

-Click the "+" again to add a new group.
+Click the **+** again to add a new group.
 When the configuration screen is displayed, name the new group and assign its profile; click **Save** to continue.
 Group privileges override user privileges.
 If a user belongs to more than one group, the privileges of